coonwg1/ezscore/README.md

 data_array, raw = preproc(raw, normalize=True)
 ```

 `load_patcheeg()` interprets the first two EDF channels as PatchEEG Ch1 and Ch2, then re-references them before returning `eegl` and `eegr`.
-MNE stores the resulting EEG internally in volts, consistent with the other EzScore loaders.
+MNE stores the resulting EEG internally in volts, consistent with the other ezscore loaders.

 ## Installation

-EzScore supports Python 3.9–3.11.
+ezscore supports Python 3.9–3.11.
 This project uses the [`uv` package manager](https://docs.astral.sh/uv/getting-started/installation/), although an existing compatible Python environment may also be used.

 ### Install `uv`